 - A testate estate is the estate of someone who left a will.

-- A small estate involves a simpler process when the estate is valued under $10,000, there is no real estate, and there is a surviving spouse, children, or parents.
+- A small estate involves a simpler process when the estate is valued under $45,000 and there is no real estate.

 - An estate may be considered ancillary if the deceased resided outside of Vermont but owned property in the state.